kiboschool/course-web-development-fundamentals/src/lessons/web-design.md

 - CSS selectors like `p`, `.details`, or `#title`
 - Basic CSS properties like `color`

-But... the sites you made in Week 1 were not pretty!
+But... the sites you made so far were not pretty!

 It’s not enough to apply just any styles.
 You have to know which styles to apply to make your site look good.